George Kottaras: Boston Red Sox

 On September 5, 2006, he was traded to the Boston Red Sox to complete an August 31 deal for David Wells and was immediately added to the team's 40-man roster.
 He was assigned to the Red Sox Double A franchise, the Portland Sea Dogs, who had just begun their Eastern League playoff run.
 Kottaras arrived for Game 2 of Eastern League Division Playoffs and continued playing with the Sea Dogs until they were crowned 2006 Eastern League Champions.

 Kottaras played the entire 2007 season for the Triple-A Pawtucket Red Sox.
 He reported for spring training in 2008 but was optioned back to Pawtucket on March 17, 2008.
-Kottaras played the regular and post season 2008 schedule for Pawtucket, but after Pawtucket was eliminated from the International League playoffs he was called up to MLB.
+Kottaras played the regular and post season 2008 schedule for Pawtucket.

-On September 8, 2008, he was called up from Pawtucket and on September 13, 2008, he made his MLB debut in the sixth inning of a game against the Toronto Blue Jays and scored the only run for the Red Sox that game.
+Then, after Pawtucket was eliminated from the International League playoffs, he was called up from Pawtucket to MLB on September 8, 2008, and on September 13, 2008, made his MLB debut in the sixth inning of a game against the Toronto Blue Jays and scored the only run for the Red Sox that game.

 In 2009, Kottaras was knuckleball pitcher Tim Wakefield's personal catcher; while Jason Varitek caught the other pitchers in the rotation.
 After Wakefield went on the disabled list after the All-Star break, Kottaras followed suit with a lower back strain.
 He remained with Pawtucket until call ups on September 1.
 With Wakefield's first start in September, Red Sox manager Terry Francona had to decide whether to start Kottaras due to his familiarity with Wakefield or Víctor Martínez due to his bat and having made one start with Wakefield in which he caught the knuckleball very well for the first time.
 Francona eventually chose Martínez.

 Kottaras hit his first MLB home run on July 3, 2009, against the Seattle Mariners' Mark Lowe in the bottom of the 11th.
 For the season, he finished fifth in the league in passed balls, recording eight in 39 games.

 Kottaras was placed on release waivers by the Red Sox on November 18, 2009.

 Milwaukee Brewers

 Kottaras was claimed off waivers by the Milwaukee Brewers hours after being placed on release waivers by Boston on November 18.

-On September 3, 2011, Kottaras hit for the cycle in a game against the Houston Astros, becoming the seventh Brewer to do so.
-Kottaras is the third Brewers catcher to achieve the feat, along with Chad Moeller and Charlie Moore.
+On September 3, 2011, Kottaras hit for the cycle in a game against the Houston Astros, becoming the seventh Brewer to do so, and the third Brewers catcher to achieve the feat (along with Chad Moeller and Charlie Moore).

 In 2011, Kottaras batted .252 and hit five home runs in 111 at bats.

 On December 12, 2011, Kottaras avoided arbitration by signing a one-year deal.
 He was designated for assignment on July 26, 2012.